Woman taking an online alcohol assessment using her laptop computer and headphones.

 How Do Professional Evaluators Use Alcohol Assessments?

-Evaluators use standard screening questionnaires in addition to interviews to gain better context of the questionnaire responses.
+Alcohol evaluators use standard screening questionnaires in addition to interviews to gain better context of the questionnaire responses.

-Substance abuse counselors will also use the information from the assessment to create a treatment plan if one is appropriate/needed.
+Substance abuse counselors will also use the information from the assessment to create a treatment plan, if one is appropriate/needed.
 The substance abuse treatment plan helps individuals minimize risks for a substance use disorder and/or overcome a diagnosable substance use disorder and live healthier lives.

 What Questions Are Asked During an Alcohol Assessment?